 1. shall act as an MSRP client according to IETF RFC 6135 [12];

-2. shall act either as an active endpoint or as an passive endpoint to open the transport connection, according to IETF RFC 6135 [12];
+2. shall act either as an active endpoint or as a passive endpoint to open the transport connection, according to IETF RFC 6135 [12];

-3. shall establish the MSRP connection according to the MSRP connection parameters in the SDP offer received in the SIP INVITE request according to IETF RFC 4975 [11];
+3. shall establish the MSRP connection according to the MSRP connection parameters in the SDP offer received in the SIP INVITE request according to IETF RFC 4975 [11]; and

-4. if acting as an "active" endpoint, shall send an empty MSRP SEND request to bind the MSRP connection to the MSRP session from the perspective of the passive endpoint according to the rules and procedures of IETF RFC 4975 [11] and IETF RFC 6135 [12];
+4. if acting as an "active" endpoint, shall send an empty MSRP SEND request to bind the MSRP connection to the MSRP session from the perspective of the passive endpoint according to the rules and procedures of IETF RFC 4975 [11] and IETF RFC 6135 [12].

-Once the MSRP connection is established, the MCData client:
+Once the MSRP connection is established, on receipt of an MSRP request in an MSRP session, the MCData client:

-on receipt of an MSRP request in an MSRP session, shall follow the rules and procedures defined in IETF RFC 4975 [11] and in IETF RFC 6714 [13];
+shall follow the rules and procedures defined in IETF RFC 4975 [11] and in IETF RFC 6714 [13];

+unless a response to the received MSRP request was already sent to the terminating participating MCData function as part of the previous step, shall generate an MSRP 200 (OK) response and send it to the terminating participating MCData function, according to the rules and procedures of IETF RFC 4975 [11];

-2. If an MSRP SEND request indicates the use of chunking, shall wait until all further MSRP SEND requests for the remaining chunks have been received and shall reassemble the entire set of MSRP requests into the MCData standalone message before delivering the content to the application; and
+3. if an MSRP SEND request indicates the use of chunking, shall wait until all further MSRP SEND requests for the remaining chunks of the MSRP message have been received and shall reassemble the entire set of MSRP requests into the MCData standalone message before delivering the content to the application; and

-3. shall handle the received content as described in subclause 6.1.1.3.2.
+4. shall handle the received content as described in subclause 6.1.1.3.2.